0xf1f0/Networks-Prog/README.txt

-My approach to the homework was to split user input into tokens; token1 and token 2 Send the tokens to the server and wait for an ackknowledgement.
+My approach to the homework was to split user input into tokens; token1 and token 2 by removing the new line character Clients send the tokens to the server and wait for an ackknowledgement.
+Server send an ackknowledgement based on the command and argument sent from clients.

 Case: ls client
 	Compare the command and argument and remove ".." and  "." from the file listing Sort the list alphabetically and renumber them